- Home

 Blood tests

 You may have blood tests to assess your general health, check for a low red blood cell count (anaemia), and see how well your liver and kidneys are working.
-Blood tests can also help show if you are getting enough vitamins or minerals.

 CT scan

 A computerised tomography (CT) scan uses x-ray beams to create detailed, cross-sectional pictures of the inside of your body.
 It helps show the size of the cancer and if it has spread.
+You may have a CT scan of your chest and abdomen (belly).

-This dye, known as contrast, helps ensure that anything unusual can be seen more clearly.
+Before a CT scan, you may be injected with dye and/or asked to drink a liquid dye.
+If you have an injection, a small, plastic tube (called a cannula) is inserted into a vein in your arm.
+This dye (called contrast) helps ensure that anything unusual in your body, like a tumour, can be seen more clearly.
 The dye may cause a warm feeling throughout your body, and leave a metallic taste in your mouth for a few minutes.
 Rarely, more serious reactions may occur.

 Before having scans, tell the doctor if you have any allergies or have had a reaction to contrast during previous scans.
 You should also let them know if you have or kidney disease or are pregnant or breastfeeding.